robinhilliard/pipes/README.md

 The decorator can also be applied to a class to decorate all the methods in that class.

 Normally there should be a small amount of processing overhead on the first time the function is defined due to the function being recompiled and cached.
-If you call the decorator like this: `@pipes(False)` you can force a recompile, which may be useful if you are redefining an existing function in the shell.
 Otherwise there should be no difference to the performance of the conventionally nested call code.

 This is initial alpha code.
 It has been tested on Python 2.7.14 and 3.6.5 using